DefinitelyTyped/DefinitelyTyped/README.md

 }
 ```

-(To indicate that a lint rule truly does not apply, use `// tslint:disable rule-name` or better, `//tslint:disable-next-line rule-name`.)
+(To indicate that a lint rule truly does not apply, use `// tslint:disable rule-name` or better, `// tslint:disable-next-line rule-name`.)

 #### package.json